 Maya Khosla - biologist, poet and filmmaker - believes that the natural environment, if left undisturbed, can recover even from fires as devastating as those that have roared through Northern California in recent times.

 Human beings, however, need emotional release and support.
 Poetry can help, and poetry read aloud in a group setting can help even more, and the aforementioned, when captured on film, can reach and help even more.
 Those relatively simple ideas drive Khosla’s current crusade of bringing passionate poetry to the people, particularly those ravaged by loss.
-It’s an endeavor that should keep her very busy throughout her two-year tenure as Sonoma County Poet Laureate, and possibly longer.
+It’

 “I can take a body of fire footage and record all manner of responses from people to the 2017 Sonoma County fires,” she said.
 “I’m having a series of events.
 Not all of them will be recorded.
 Some of them will be informal workshops and presentations with a lot of exchange.
 Then I’ll start with a reading series that I’ll be recording and filming.”